Dog Beach Finder & Dog Beach Safety

 Puffer fish, Blow fish, Globe Fish, Toad fish and Fugu all contain tetrodotoxin – a powerful toxin which causes paralysis if eaten.
 These fish are often found washed up on the beach and swimming in the shallows.If your dog eats a Blow Fish, seek veterinary attention immediately.

-When visiting a new area always check with local dog owners first-find out about local beach risks.
+When visiting a new area chat with local dog owners first to find out about local beach risks.

 10. Follow Dog Beach Rules